Nuvoton-Israel/OpenBIC/README.md

 The board configuration files can be found in the `configs/` directory.

 The currently supported boards are:
-* ASPEED AST2600 EVB
+* NPCM400 EVB

-* ASPEED AST1030 EVB
+For Nuvoton SMC specific documentation, please refer to [meta-nuvoton/smc-mn/README.md](meta-nuvoton/smc-mn/README.md).

 ## Build Instructions